Vorschreibung/miss2-patches/README.md

  - Install [petool](https://github.com/FunkyFr3sh/petool) from github (just have do download zip or clone repo then cd to the directory and type `make`, the generated binary directory should be added to your $PATH)
  - brew install mingw-w64 nasm
  - make or gmake
+ - unfortunately, it's still building it for windows but you can build it on mac anyway...